JuliaArrays/Ranges.jl/README.md

 The interface is the same as for all other Ranges.
 Aside from indexing and iteration, the main functions are `Ranges.linspace` (to construct the object) and `step` (to extract the step between adjacent values).

+Note that the LinSpace type is not equivalent to the version of LinSpace present in Julia 0.6.